Trump plans travel push to stave off 'blue wave' in House races

 “History tells us that there has not been a wave midterm election in the last 30 years when the country’s right direction figure is at or above 40 percent,” Stepien wrote in the memo.

-Reporting by Roberta Rampton; Editing by Tom Brown
+Reporting by Roberta Rampton; Editing by Tom Brown and Jonathan Oatis